 This program introduces and explains the culture areas or regions of North America the students are learning about.
 It shows how the Native People lived within their environment and developed from the resouces available to them.
 Examples from many different culture areas are represented.
 This program follows the Michigan fifth grade social studies curriculum and is suitable for students in fourth grade or above.

-This program specifically covers the Native people who lived in Michigan.
+This program specifically covers the indigenous people who lived in Michigan.
 It briefly includes the Ancient cultures of Michigan as well as the Europeans that came here, however, the focus is on the Tribes of the Three Fires.
 It also explores Michigan resources and how they were used.
 This program is intended to follow the Michigan social studies curriculum for third grade.
-It is suitable for both third and forth grade students.
+It is suitable for both third and fourth grade students.

+I keep my programs very affordable, especially compared to expensive offsite field trips.
 For pricing or other information please email firstname.lastname@example.org or call 248-303-5405 and ask for Gary.